Differences, Similarities, Pros, and Cons

 So if you are a high net worth individual and want a banking experience that reflects the greater value your patronage represents, you might want to look into private banking.

-Now, private banking can also include many of the services that are offered by wealth management firms.
+Now, private banking can also include many of the services that are typically offered by wealth management firms.
 These include retirement planning, estate planning, tax planning, and financial planning.

 However, this is where private banking’s limitations emerge, and where wealth management supersedes it in what it can offer you.
 More on wealth management in a bit.